 “No, he has a girlfriend!
 He came here to look for me!
 Oh my, what will I do now?”, the youngster was shaking while hiding behind a thick piece of curtain, dressed only in a white towel.

 It is not easy to leave the premises with his older brother on the ground level.
 And this boy goes through a drama that feels apocalyptic to him.

 Gay Khmer coming out

-“Coming out is a struggle in this country”, Pros Nix told me.
+“Coming out is a struggle in this country”, Pros Nix tells me.
 This 27-year-old is one of the driving forces behind the country’s Gay Pride campaign “I Am What I Am”.
 “Cambodian mindset is that gay people are useless.
 I’m an openly gay guy here.
 I never hide!
 I wanted to provide this opportunity to others.
-But if you are not ready, take your time!
+But if you are not ready, take your time.
 Some people cannot handle the heat.”

 The heat he is talking about is genuine.
 He knows it because he has been there.
 Several times!

 I wanted to kill myself.
 You feel like there is no one to talk to.
 I wanted to be done!
 Pros Nix

 “I wanted to kill myself”, he confesses unexpectedly.
 “I had a crisis when I was 16, 18, 22… People are telling you it’s wrong and that you should change.
 You feel lonely, and like you don’t have anyone to talk to.
 Everything made me think I want to be done.
 But after I opened up and started to talk, I had many friends supporting me.
 It helped me a lot!
 I have a lot of friends who are drowning in depression.
 Now, I have the opportunity to talk openly about it!”